jrapoport/gothic/README.md

 I'd like to thank Netlify team for their hard work on the original version of this microservice.

+### NOTE: gRPC / gRPC Web support is in its infancy.
+Currently only the scaffolding is in place with a few supported methods like healthcheck and settings.
+The intention is to refactor the API over time to support both REST & gRPC.

 # GoTrue - User management for APIs

 GoTrue is a small open-source API written in golang, that can act as a self-standing